Gab-Metzger/hello-graphql/README.md

 ## Getting Started

-First step is to install all depedencies using yarn or npm
+First step is to install all dependencies using yarn or npm

 ```sh
 yarn